blockchaintp/sextant/docs/deployments/dlts/fabric-services.md

 ## Overview

-These examples assume that you have deployed a Besu network called `test-network` in namespace `test-namespace`.
+These examples assume that you have deployed a Fabric network called `test-network` in namespace `test-namespace`.

 You can view the services currently defined using this command substituting